schmidt-yuri/parser/Readme.txt

 Also, please find attached a log file for your reference.

-The log file assumes 200 as hourly limit and 500 as daily limit, meaning:
+The log file assumes 200 as hourly limit and 500 as daily limit.